GiyoMoon/mangopi-mq-quad-alpine/README.md

 ### Prerequisites
 - Uses `apt` to install the required packages, should work on Ubuntu and Debian, I only tested it on Debian
 - The scripts needs access to the `/dev/loop*` files to create the image
-- It uses `/mnt/boot` and `/mnt/rootfs` as mounting points, make sure these folders are unused
+- It uses `/mnt/alpine` as mounting point, make sure this folder is unused
 ### Running the script
 ⚠️ You run this script at your own risk.
 ```shell